 The Project Development Grant offers financial support to fine art, documentary, or photojournalist works-in-progress.
 The grant includes a cash award to help complete a project as well as platforms for feedback and professional development opportunities for the work’s final stages.
 This grant is awarded to projects that are still in progress and have not been exhibited or published.
-It requires signing of a contract to participate in an exhibition during Review Santa Fe.

 Leslie Ureña, Associate Curator of Photographs, National Portrait Gallery, Smithsonian

 Previously, Ureña was a curatorial research associate in the Department of Photographs at the National Gallery of Art in D.C. and a curatorial assistant in the Dept. of Photography at the Museum of Modern Art.
 She also served as a curatorial assistant in the Departments of Ancient, Asian, and European art at the Dallas Museum of Art.

 // $5,000 Cash Award (some restrictions apply)

 // Special invitation to participate in the Art Photo Index

 // 6-10 digital files of a body of work in progress

 // Project Statement limited to 325 words

 Work derived from all photographic processes are accepted, as well as mixed media work that is photo-based (only still images are accepted except for the Producer’s Choice category which accepts multimedia).
 Images can have been made at any time and work that has been submitted previously may be re-submitted.

 See our Project Development FAQ page for more information.